MikeDaBossss/Module4/README.md

-## Be careful there is an error in the data, there is a few missing values in a few zipcodes.
+## Be careful there is an error in the data, there are a few missing values in a few zipcodes.
 If you read the comments you can see where you will have to run items in the jupyter notebook out of order.
 It shouldn't be that much of a problem.